Ysb321/Ysb321/README.md

 <h1>👋 Hey there! </h1>

-I'm a passionate Web developer, constantly crafting pixel-perfect and user-friendly web experiences.
+<h2> I'm a passionate Web developer </h2>

-💻 My journey in the world of web development just started, and I've been in love with turning creative ideas into reality.
+💻 My journey in the world of web development just started, and I've been in love with turning creative ideas into reality, constantly crafting pixel-perfect and user-friendly web experiences.

 ✨ With expertise in HTML, CSS, JavaScript, and the latest CSS frameworks like Tailwind CSS, Bootstrap.
 Also further I want to develop my skill in frameworks like React.js, Angular.
 I strive to build responsive and dynamic websites that captivate users.